DeltaEpiales/aris/README.md

         print(f"CUDA version: {torch.version.cuda}")
         print(f"GPU name: {torch.cuda.get_device_name(0)}")
     ```
-    You should see `CUDA available: True` and your RTX 4070 listed.
+    You should see `CUDA available: True` and your RTX gpu listed.
 If not, revisit PyTorch installation and ensure your NVIDIA GPU drivers are up to date.

 ##  Usage